 Soon after, the group started to reorganize.
 John Kelly "disappeared" (as Vernon puts it) and was replaced by a friend from Franklin Avenue, lead tenor Jerry Halfhide.
 They also brought in tenor Sam Fickling as a fifth voice.
 However, neither member lasted very long.
 Jerry was only around for about a month, and Sam was only on a few gigs.
 But they needed a photo for one of their appearances, and both happened to be around at the time.

-When Sam Fickling left, he was replaced by lead tenor Henry Austin.
+When Sam Fickling left, he was replaced by lead tenor Lewis Henry Alston (not "Austin").
 Then, Kenny Drye departed too, to be replaced by James "Sharky" Brown.
-The Toppers were now: lead tenor Henry Austin, second tenor James Brown, baritone Fred Williams, bass Vernon Britton, and arranger/pianist Gabriel Gill.
+The Toppers were now: lead tenor Henry Alston, second tenor James Brown, baritone Fred Williams, bass Vernon Britton, and arranger/pianist Gabriel Gill.

 The tunes were released in July 1955, and were reviewed the week of July 30 (with "Pistol" getting a "good" review and "Dancing" only getting a "fair").
 Note that the song was originally "Poor Little Party Girl," but someone at King felt that the title could be misinterpreted as being about a prostitute.
 However, if you listen closely, some guys are saying "party" and some "dancing."
 This is the price you pay for last-minute changes.
 Other reviews that week were for the Flamingos' "I Want To Love You," the Midnighters' "Give It Up," the Penguins' "Walkin' Down Broadway," Mickey & Sylvia's "Se De Boom Run Dun," and Smiley Lewis' "I Hear You Knocking."